nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 ### <span style="color: #666666;">The Cross wasn't enough</span>

 Soon after Jesus was resurrected and went to sit at the right hand of God to bestow righteousness upon those who called on His name, and soon after the first church of Jesus Christ was established as recorded in the book of Acts, the Christians of this first church retreated back to the old way.
-So much so that Paul had to begin frantically writing many letters to call them to stay true to the gospel of Jesus Christ.
+So much so that Paul had to begin to write profusely many letters to call them to stay true to the gospel of Jesus Christ.

 #### To the church in Colosse